graphprotocol/graph-improvement-proposals/gips/0068-subgraph-service.md

 **Legacy allocations migration**

 Allocations in the protocol are unique, they represent a stake commitment from an indexer on a given subgraph at a given time.
 With the introduction of the Subgraph Service the allocation space becomes fragmented: legacy allocations will exist in the staking contract, and new allocations on the Subgraph Service.
 Re-using legacy allocation ids on the Subgraph Service might lead to unexpected behavior on offchain components.
 To prevent this from happening the Subgraph Service will allow a governance role to import a list of allocation ids which will be checked whenever a new allocation is created.
+This bulk import will be performed after the transition period ends to ensure all legacy allocation ids are migrated.
+In the meantime, the Subgraph Service will check for id collisions in both it's internal and the staking contract's storage.

 **Service Registry and Dispute Manager deprecation**

 As stated before, the Subgraph Service includes an internal registry which previously was a separate contract.
 This registry contains the information necessary for offchain components to find indexers in the network (most notably a URL).
 The Service Registry contract will be deprecated at the end of the transition period, it should act as the source of truth for this information until that time or until an indexer registers in the Subgraph Service, whichever happens first.
 It’s worth noting that there are ongoing efforts to create a service registry that can be used by any data service.
 This will be described in detail in another GIP.

 The old Dispute Manager in turn can also be deprecated once it’s no longer needed.
-Allocations can be closed right up until the transition period ends, so it makes sense to hold the deprecation until after the statute of limitations period passes (which means 56 epochs after the transition period).
+Legacy allocations can be closed right up until the transition period ends and we need to be able to slash those, so it makes sense to hold the deprecation until after the statute of limitations period passes (which means 56 epochs after the transition period).

 **Curation**